-Chris Bogdan is a leader in Booz Allen’s aerospace business, delivering transformational solutions for the services, Department of Defense (DoD), NASA, and commercial clients.
-He enjoys tackling and solving complex challenges.
+Chris Bogdan is an aerospace leader in Booz Allen’s global defense business, leading our space growth strategy and delivering transformational solutions for the Department of Defense (DOD), NASA, National Oceanic and Atmospheric Administration (NOAA), and commercial clients.

-Prior to joining Booz Allen, Chris was 34-year U.S. Air Force officer, retiring as a lieutenant general in 2017.
-He was an operational pilot, a test pilot who flew over 30 different aircraft types, and an acquisition program manager.
+Prior to joining Booz Allen, Chris was a 34-year U.S. Air Force officer, retiring as a lieutenant general in 2017.
+He was an operational pilot, a test pilot, and an acquisition program manager.
 He was the program executive officer for the Air Force KC-46 Tanker Program and the F-35 Joint Strike Fighter Program for the Air Force, U.S. Navy, U.S. Marine Corps, and 11 allied nations.

-A sought-after speaker, Chris has been featured at many industry events including Association of Defense Communities forums, the Association of Old Crows International Symposium, and the DoD and National Defense Industrial Association roundtables.
-He has testified dozens of times in front of the U.S. Congress and allied nations’ parliaments concerning air power and the F-35 Joint Strike Fighter.
+A sought-after speaker, Chris has been featured at many government, public, and industry events including The International Fighter Conference, DOD and National Defense Industrial Association (NDIA) roundtables, and 60 Minutes.
+He has testified before U.S. Congress and allied nations’ parliaments concerning air power and the F-35 Joint Strike Fighter.

-He holds an M.S. in engineering management from California State University and an M.S. in national resource strategy from the Industrial College of the Armed Forces.
-He holds a B.S. in aeronautical engineering from the U.S. Air Force Academy, where he earned the Outstanding Cadet in Aeronautical Engineering Award.
+Chris holds an M.S. in engineering management from California State University, an M.S. in national resource strategy from the Industrial College of the Armed Forces, and a B.S. in aeronautical engineering from the U.S. Air Force Academy, where he earned the Outstanding Cadet in Aeronautical Engineering Award.